cappe987/cappe987.github.io/_posts/2019-12-09-operators-are-just-functions.md

 ## Operators as functions
 You may think of operators as these magical symbols that the developers programmed into the language.
-While partially true, you can also see an operator as a infix function (excluding Lisp, where verything is prefix).
+While partially true, you can also see an operator as a infix function (excluding Lisp, where everything is prefix).
 Think of `>` as a function.
 What parameters does it have and what does it return?